Sunak transgender jibe ‘totally legitimate’, says No10 amid backlash

 “I think I have counted almost 30 in the last year.
 Pensions, planning, peerages, public sector pay, tuition fees, childcare, second referendums, defining a woman – although in fairness, that was only 99% of a U-turn.”

-The Labour leader, who will meet Brianna’s mother Esther Ghey later, condemned the Prime Minister’s remark with a chorus of opposition backbenchers calling out “shame”.
+The Labour leader, who met Brianna’s mother Esther Ghey on Wednesday, condemned the Prime Minister’s remark, with a chorus of opposition backbenchers calling out: “Shame.”

 Number 10 declined repeatedly to apologise for Mr Sunak’s language and said it was part of a “legitimate” criticism of Labour.